 According to Wikipedia.org, autoflowering strains are those that automatically shift from the vegetative phase to the flowering phase.
-You don’t need to change even a bit of the environment where you grow these plants.
+You don’t need to change even a bit of the environment where you grow auto strains from seeds.
 As they mature, these plants will automatically begin to produce buds no matter what the lighting condition is.

 How Cloning Works

 In cloning cannabis plants, you just need to take small cuttings from them.
 Cloning should occur while the plants are in the vegetative phase.
-Put the cuttings in your preferred growing medium and let the new plants grow from there.
+Put the cuttings in your preferred growing medium and let the new plants grow auto strains from seeds.

 Can You Take Cuttings from Autoflowering Plants?

 The general idea about cloning and auto strains is that such cannabis plants are impossible to clone.
 That is because cloning is a simple and affordable way to grow cannabis.
 So, what is the truth behind this?